-NZY Taq II Pink Master Mix 2x is a premixed, ready-to-use solution containing NZYTaq II DNA polymerase (Cat.
-No. MB354), which belongs to a new generation of Taq-derived DNA polymerases optimized for standard PCR applications.
-The master mix contains dNTPs, reaction buffer, and additives at optimal concentrations and supports the robust and reliable amplification of a wide range of DNA templates up to 6 kb.
+Supreme NZY Taq II Pink Master Mix 2x is a premixed, ready-to-use solution containing Supreme NZYTaq II DNA polymerase (Cat.
+No. MB355), a robust DNA polymerase derived from Taq DNA polymerase that was engineered to exhibit high processivity and to provide high PCR sensitivity.
+The enzyme, displaying a hot-start-like PCR capacity, is inactive at room temperature, avoiding extension of non-specifically annealed primers or primer-dimers and providing a highly specific DNA amplification.
+The functional activity of the enzyme is restored during a short 5-minute incubation step at 95 °C. In addition, the master mix contains dNTPs, reaction buffer, and additives at optimal concentrations and supports the robust and reliable amplification of a wide range of DNA templates up to 6 kb.
 The final concentration of MgCl2 is 2.5 mM, allowing for the implementation of a comprehensive range of PCR protocols.
-Additionally, reactions assembled with NZY Taq II Pink Master Mix 2x may be directly loaded onto agarose gels.
+Additionally, reactions assembled with Supreme NZY Taq II Pink Master Mix 2x may be directly loaded onto agarose gels.
 The mix contains two dyes that allow for visual monitoring of DNA migration distance and control of the gel run time during electrophoresis.
 Each dye will migrate to the same point as dsDNA of determined sizes (400 and <50 bp).
-NZY Taq II Pink Master Mix 2x is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
-We recommend using the master mix version without dyes - NZYTaq II 2× Colourless Master Mix (Cat.
-No. MB357) - or purifying the PCR product using NZYGelpure (Cat.
+Supreme NZY Taq II Pink Master Mix 2x is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
+We recommend using the master mix version without dyes - Supreme NZYTaq II 2× Colourless Master Mix (Cat.
+No. MB359) - or purifying the PCR product using NZYGelpure (Cat.
 No. MB011) before performing such downstream protocols.
-NZYTaq II DNA polymerase lacks 3'→5' exonuclease activity.
+Supreme NZYTaq II DNA polymerase lacks $3' \rightarrow 5'$ exonuclease activity.
 Resulting PCR products have an A-overhang and are suitable for cloning with NZYtech's NZY-A PCR cloning kit (Cat.
 No. MB053) or NZY-A Speedy PCR cloning kit (Cat.
 No. MB137).